Places to visit

 See the magnificent Eas Fors waterfall at Ballygown.

-From Lochdon you can travel south through the great glen to Bunessan and Fionnphort and take a ferry to Iona, where you can visit the Abbey, which is a very spiritual place.
+From Lochdon you can travel south through the great glen to Bunessan and Fionnphort and take a ferry to Iona, where you can visit the Abbey, which is a very spiritual place, and enjoy Iona's beautiful sandy beaches.
 Iona has been a place of pilgrimage for 1500 years and it was a focal point for the spread of Christianity throughout Scotland.
-Staffa Tours run from Fionnphort and Oban, to Iona, the Tresnish Isles, Staffa and Fingals cave.
+Staffa Tours run from Fionnphort, to Iona, the Tresnish Isles, Staffa and Fingals cave.